Cougar Conservancy

 Prior to founding the Cougar Conservancy, our Director Korinna Domingo co-led efforts with the Mountain Lion Foundation and the Center for Biological Diversity to list Southern and Central Coast mountain lions under the California Endangered Species Act.
 In April of 2020, these imperiled populations were granted temporary protected status.

-Over the next year, the Cougar Conservancy will be supporting this listing effort by engaging in the listing process at key intervals, galvanizing public support, building diverse coalitions, and generating supportive media.
+The Cougar Conservancy will be supporting this listing effort by engaging in the listing process at key intervals, galvanizing public support, building diverse coalitions, and generating supportive media.

-Find out more
+Find out more about the petition

 All cougar photographs on this page are courtesy of the National Park Service.